People Feature

 DPhil in Sociology

-Linda’s interests broadly encapsulate novel applications of computational social science (machine learning, agent based modelling, NLP, etc.) to analyses of colonial-patriarchal gender disparities, social inequalities, social demographic trends, and contentious politics.
-Her DPhil research is affiliated with the Digital Gender Gaps project and looks at the impacts of digital gender gaps on offline inequalities.
+Linda's research interests broadly encapsulate novel applications of computational social science (machine learning, agent based modelling, NLP, etc.) to analyses of colonial-patriarchal gender disparities, social inequalities, social demographic trends, and contentious politics.
+Her DPhil research, affiliated with the Gates Foundation-funded Digital Gender Gaps project, establishes ‘digital gender circularity’: The symbiotic relationships between increasing digital gender equality, offline gender equality, and global sustainable development.

-Prior to Oxford, Linda completed her MA in Regional Studies: East Asia at Columbia University, fully funded by the Weatherhead East Asia Institute-FLAS award.
-Her Master’s thesis, forthcoming in Mobilization, uses NLP, novel dictionary methods, feature engineering, and statistical methods on novel big data from Weibo to analyse gender bias in media and government attention to protest events in Mainland China.
+Prior to Oxford, Linda completed her MA in Regional Studies: East Asia at Columbia University, where she was the only student in her cohort fully funded by the Weatherhead East Asia Institute--FLAS Fellowship.
+Her Master’s thesis, forthcoming in Mobilization: An International Quarterly, uses NLP, novel dictionary methods, feature engineering, and statistical methods on novel big data from Weibo to analyse gender bias in media and government attention to protest events in Mainland China.
 Of particular interest in this work is how patriarchy is made, unmade, reified, and transgressed by the actions of individual actors, government bureaucracy, and media institutions.

-Currently, Linda is teaching the Politics of Social Movements, which analyses contentious politics and state-society relations through an anti-colonial lesbian/queer feminist framework.
+• Politics of Social Movements, which analyses contentious politics and state-society relations through an anti-colonial lesbian/queer feminist framework;

 Publications